polygolf-lang/polygolf/docs/architecture.md

 ## Adding a language target

 To add a new language target, create a new folder in `src/languages`.
 The Polygolf target is good to start from: begin by preparing the emitter for your language, then continue adding plugins.

+## Tests

+Most Polygolf tests suits are defined using `*.test.md` files.
+These are used to test individual languages or individual plugins.
+The structure of these files is as follows:

+- Headings are used to group the tests
+- Code blocks are used to define the actual tests.
+- All other markdown syntax is ignored.

+Each codeblock is required to have the language annotation and optionally other test parameters/options/commands (all space-separated).
+If the language is `polygolf` (with no other options) it denotes an input, otherwise an output.
+Multiple output blocks can relate to a single input block.

+Supported options are

+- `skip` = this code block is ignored
+- `bytes` = output is golfed for bytes (this is the default)
+- `chars` = output is golfed for chars
+- `nogolf` = golf search is skipped, this should be used for testing the emitter
+- `{path}.{plugin}` = the given plugin is applied (as an emit plugin)